Hurricane Francine: Elsewhere

 The coast of Mississippi and Alabama was placed under a tropical storm warning.
 Governor of Mississippi Tate Reeves issued a state of emergency declaration.
 Jackson, Mississippi, set up a shelter in the police training academy.
 Several schools in the state were closed for Francine.

 Impact

 Mexico

-Several areas in Matamoros flooded from 200 mm of rain; aid from the Mexican Government was requested as a result.
+Several areas in Matamoros flooded from 200 mm of rain, causing schools to close.
+Aid from the Mexican Government was requested as a result.
 Water pumps were set up across the city in response.
 Plans DN-III and Tamaulipas were initiated to provide aid to areas affected by Francine.